 Script: Has a more elegant feel, with each letter connecting fluidly from one to the next.

 You can also check out our article on the best fonts for websites for more detail on how to choose the best one for your site.

-Whatever you go for, make sure that your font is readable on both desktop and mobile devices.
+Whatever you go for, make sure that your font is readable on both desktop and pa devices.
+Remember to keep in mind Google safe fonts.
 In addition, stay consistent throughout your website, using the same font pairings in the same contexts throughout.

 In order for your visitors to feel comfortable and at home while browsing, it’s important to keep your site as organized as possible.
 Think about hierarchy here: you’ll want your most eye-catching and important content to be placed above the fold (in other words, the area that’s visible on your website without visitors having to scroll).